Félix Ziem Biography | Oil Paintings

 2-26-1821 Beaune, FRA – 11-10-1911 Paris, FRABack to Artist IndexView Artists Paintings

-Félix Ziem was born Félix-Francois Georges Philibert Ziem in Beaune in the Côte-d'Or département of the Burgundy région of France.
-His mother was a native of Burgundy who married a Polish immigrant who had arrived in France as a prisoner of war of the Prussian army during the Napoleonic wars.
-Originally, Ziem planned to be an architect and studied at the School of Architecture in Dijon, and for a time he worked as an architect.
+Félix Ziem was born Félix-Francois Georges Philibert Ziem in the Burgundy wine region of France.
+His mother, a Burgundy native married a Polish immigrant who was a prisoner of war during the Napoleonic wars.
+Félix Ziem wanted to be an architect and he went to the School of Architecture in Dijon to study, after graduating he worked as an architect for six years.

 Art Movement: Barbizon School, Orientalism